sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-drills.md

 	- Is the database getting many copies of any seed data?
 (If so, how would you fix this?)

-### Create Posts: Back End

-1. What route does the server code use to create a new post?
-Does this follow RESTful routing?

-1. Is it clear from the code or comments what data the server expects to get with this request?
-Where in the request does it get that data?

-1. Test the route with Postman.
-Is it working as expected?

-1. What happens in the following scenarios:
-	- The request body is missing one of the attributes the post schema includes.
-	- The request body has extra attributes that a post doesn't include.
-	- The request body has the right attributes, with empty strings.

-1. How is the code in the route handling errors that might occur during the database query?
-Would you suggest a different or additional strategy?

-1. How would you refactor the back-end code that enables users to create posts?
-Some specifics to watch out for:
-	- Did you find anything not working as intended?
-	- Is the code organized in a sensible way?
-	- Are variables named well, and is code indented in a way that is readable?
-	- Are there comments that help you understand what each file or chunk of code is doing?

 ### Create Posts: Front End

 1. Where is the HTML code for the new post form?
 Where is the JavaScript?